py-why/dowhy/README.rst

 -------------------------------------------------------
 DoWhy supports methods based on both back-door criterion and instrumental variables.
-It also provides a non-parametric permutation test for testing statistical significance of obtained estimate.
+It also provides a non-parametric permutation test for testing the statistical significance of obtained estimate.

 Currently supported back-door criterion methods.